Antiracism Resources

 THE COLOR OF LAW: A Forgotten History of How Our Government Segregated America

-(Richard Rothstein) This book details how federal housing policies in the 1940s and '50s mandated segregation and undermined the ability of black families to own homes and build wealth.
+(Richard Rothstein) This book details how federal housing policies in the 1940-50s mandated segregation and undermined the ability of black families to own homes and build wealth.

 -